 Two Phase Treatment

 Some orthodontic conditions that develop at a young age can have long-term, permanent effects if not treated.
-Dr. Simanian will perform an exam and discuss with you specifically what your child needs.
+Our orthodontist will perform an exam and discuss with you specifically what your child needs.
 In most situations, this will simply be to continue to monitor the development of the patient’s teeth.
 These growth observations appointments are important and are at no cost to you!